English

 fileBinary fileImages, PDFs, and other attachments

-Each Content Node automatically tracks version history and supports diffing and rollback.
+Each Content Node automatically tracks version history through Mut commits and supports diffing and rollback.

-A connection is PuppyOne's unified abstraction for external integrations.
-All integration types are managed through the connections table, with provider and direction fields used to distinguish them.
+An access point is PuppyOne's unified abstraction for external integrations.
+All integration types are managed through the access_points table, with provider and direction fields used to distinguish them.

 AgentAI agent instanceSupport assistant, analytics agent